ibardos/motoShop-petProject/README.md

 The project is currently under development, with a functional Java back-end server, to which a React front-end user-interface is connected.
 Java back-end is using JDBC, a low level persistence technology for database manipulation, and communicating via REST APIs.
 During the following iterations, JDBC will be changed to a JPA implementation, to experience such an issue in the underlying technology.

-**The aim of the project:** During the development, I would like to learn the proper usage of JDBC, a low level interface for relational databse management, compared to an ORM.
+**The aim of the project:** During the development, I would like to learn the proper usage of JDBC, a low level interface for relational database management, compared to an ORM.
 It is also a good opportunity to practice building REST APIs with Java Spring, practice React, use SQL, and to properly design a relational database in accordance with object-oriented Java code, to avoid object-relational impedance mismatch.
 At a later iteration, I would like to gather further experience by switching JBDC to ORM, while proper unit test coverage should help a clear alteration.